Opened 8 years ago

 I'll re-test under ArcaOS with a DVD.
 As for testing with Unix, almost all of my Linux installs are SuSE (zypper, not yum).
 I'll probably have to do a separate Fedora install.
 I assume you'll want a version before DNF replaced yum.
 If you have a specific version in mind (or a different distro and version), please advise.

-comment:6 Changed 5 years ago by Silvan Scherrer
+comment:6 by Silvan Scherrer, 5 years ago

 no I have nothing specifig in mind.
 Just to see how other yum based systems work with DVD (readonly).
 That FAT16 is not working is a fact.
 This will never work.

-comment:7 Changed 5 years ago by Lewis Rosenthal
+comment:7 by Lewis Rosenthal, 5 years ago

 That FAT16 is not working is a fact.
 This will never work.